khaiyichin/SVGDCpp/README.md

     /* and so on */
 };
 ```
-Method 2b: override `EvaluateModel*` and/or `EvaluateLogModel*` directly if you don't need automatic differentiation AND if you don't intend to compose new models from these derived models.
+Method 2b (advanced usage): override `EvaluateModel*` and/or `EvaluateLogModel*` directly if you don't need automatic differentiation AND if you don't intend to compose new models from these derived models.
 This is because functional composition (e.g., obj1+obj2, obj1*obj2) utilize the `ModelFun` method of the respective `Model` objects; overriding the `Evaluate*` methods directly means combining the `nullptr`s of both `model_fun_` variables.
+THIS IS USEFUL IF YOU CAN PROVIDE CLOSED-FORM FUNCTIONS BECAUSE IT PROVIDES SOME OPTIMIZATION (THOUGH I'M NOT SURE BY HOW MUCH).